-Can your child recognize and name all these sounds?
+Can your child recognise and name all these sounds?

 Ideally, play this game outside, in a park, or anytime your child is bored or laking patience (for example, whenever you are waiting at the doctors).